 This 6 hours Jewish tour in Athens is a unique private tour, specifically designed for Jewish people visiting Athens from their cruise, or for those interested in this intriguing part of the city.
-Our Jewish private shore excursion in Athens offer an excellent chance to combine Ancient Greek with Jewish culture in just a few hours.
+Our Jewish private shore excursion in Athens offers an excellent chance to combine Ancient Greek with Jewish culture in just a few hours.

 - Visit the old and new Synagogue of Athens

-- The Jewish museum of Athens
+- The Jewish Museum of Athens

 - Visit the Acropolis and Parthenon